-- The Contractor must meet the Performance Measure for each identified KPI as set out in table 1 below within the agreed Service Period (defined Schedule 2 and within table 1) - 4.1 Service period is defined as a calendar month - If during a Service period the Contractor achieves a KPI/Service Level, no Service Credit ("reduction in total amount of charges payable to the Contractor") will accrue to the Contractor in respect of that KPI/Service Level - The Contractor confirms that it has taken Performance Measures and Service Credits into account in calculating the Charges.
-Both Parties agree that the Performance Measures and Service Credits are a reasonable method of adjusting the Charges to reflect poor Contractor performance. - 7 The Contractor is expected to meet/comply with all Service Levels as set out within table 2 below.
+- 5 The Contractor must meet the Performance Measure for each identified KPI as set out in table 1 below within the agreed Service Period (defined Schedule 2 and within table 1) - 5.1 Service period is defined as a calendar month - 6 If during a Service period the Contractor achieves a KPI/Service Level, no Service Credit ("reduction in total amount of charges payable to the Contractor") will accrue to the Contractor in respect of that KPI/Service Level - 7 The Contractor confirms that it has taken Performance Measures and Service Credits into account in calculating the Charges.
+Both Parties agree that the Performance Measures and Service Credits are a reasonable method of adjusting the Charges to reflect poor Contractor performance. - 8 The Contractor will be expected to meet/comply with all Service Levels as set out within table 2 below.